-The National Library of Scotland (NLS) and the Scottish Youth Film Festival have launched a five-minute film competition for young people on the concept of ‘home’.
-A chance for young people to share their experience of the COVID-19 lockdown, the winning entries will be screened as part of the Scottish Youth Film Festival and preserved in the National Library of Scotland’s Moving Image Archive to become a part of Scotland’s stories for future generations.
+The National Library of Scotland (NLS) and the Scottish Youth Film Festival launched a five-minute film competition for young people on the concept of ‘home’.
+A chance for young people to share their experience of the COVID-19 lockdown, the winning entries were screened as part of the Scottish Youth Film Festival and preserved in the National Library of Scotland’s Moving Image Archive to become a part of Scotland’s stories for future generations.
 Find out more about the competition here.

 The National Library of Scotland (NLS) are also collecting web material arising from the response to the pandemic, find out more about the collection here.
 Please consider nominating a website for the collection here or contact firstname.lastname@example.org for further information.

 National Records of Scotland (NRS) have extended their archiving of public authority websites to reflect the official response to the pandemic, find out more about the collection here.
-They are also pursuing an active programme of wider engagement to identify the impact of COVID-19 on public sector record keeping across Scotland.
+They are also pursuing an active programme of wider engagement to identify the impact of Covid-19 on public sector record keeping across Scotland.

 North Lanarkshire Museums & Heritage service are committed to collecting and preserving a record of this time to provide future generations with an insight into how people and organisations in North Lanarkshire coped with, and were affected by, the pandemic.
 Updates and more information can be found here.